-GAIN and VARIABLE SAT (Self Adjusting Threshold) Speed:
+GAIN and VARIABLE SAT (Self Adjusting Threshold) Speed-

 The TRAC feature compensates for common ground minerals in the area.
 The SAT control compensates for the inconsistency of the ground mineralization.
 The greater the degree of inconsistencies, the more SAT is needed to quiet ground noise.
 If the THRESHOLD becomes too erratic or noisy, it might be necessary to use the SAT feature and/or reduce the GAIN control.
 This noisy behavior will make it difficult to recognize a true target (possible nugget) from pieces of mineral, commonly referred to as "hot rocks".
 It is not wise to keep a high level of GAIN if the detector will not operate smoothly.
 This is a false sense of security.
 Maintain as smooth a threshold as you can.
 Recognizing a true target is the most important part of detecting.
 This is an example of when less GAIN will produce more nuggets.
 You must be the best judge of just how much noise you can tolerate and still identify nuggets, and thus the amount of SAT and GAIN to use to produce the desired results in your area.
-Therefore, if you have been operating your MXT at the full level of GAIN (+3) and you determine that this is too high because either the threshold is erratic or the detector is giving false signals; always begin by reducing the GAIN toward the Initial Setting triangle.
+If you have been operating your MXT Pro at the full level of GAIN (+3) and you determine that this is too high because either the threshold is erratic or the detector is giving false signals; always begin by reducing the GAIN toward the Initial Setting triangle.
 If this does not correct the problem, start adding some SAT speed by turning the SAT control slowly clockwise.
 If this does not correct the problem, go back to the GAIN and reduce it a little more and add a bit of SAT.
-As I mentioned earlier it is sort of like seasoning a pot of soup.
+It is sort of like seasoning a pot of soup.
 Some salt and some pepper.
 Remember any drop in GAIN below (7-8) will result in some loss of depth.
-Any increase in SAT speed above the "P" setting may also effect overall depth.
+Any increase in SAT speed above the "P" setting may also affect overall depth.

 However, before reducing the Gain below 7 - 8 you might try to experiment a bit with the HYPERSAT range of the SAT control.
 This function is unique to White's SAT.
 The Threshold will almost buzz and loss of depth will be minimal.
 Reserve this option for situations where ground is unusual or conditions extreme.

-If you can't control your Threshold with small reductions in Gain or small increasing SAT, then "jump start" your SAT into the HYPERSAT range.
+If the Threshold cannot be stabilized with small reductions in Gain and small increasing SAT, then "jump start" SAT into the HYPERSAT range.
 Before attempting this, you might practice sweeping over a test nugget to learn to identify it's sound with HYPERSAT.
 We like to use the analogy of driving on a straight road versus a curvy road.
-The object is to get from point A to point B. 65 m.p.h. might get you there on a straight road, but you will have to slow to 35 m.p.h. if the road is curvy, or you will end up off the road.
+The object is to get from point A to point B. 65 mph might get you there on a straight road, but you will have to slow to 35 mph if the road is curvy, or you will end up off the road.
 The straight road is like low mineralized ground and the curvy road is like heavy mineralization.
-High Gain and slower SAT will not get you the Gold in heavy mineralization as well as lower GAIN and faster SAT.
+High Gain and slower SAT will not recover as much Gold in heavy mineralization as lower GAIN and faster SAT.